Is Elon Musk's Supercomputer Giving Memphis Cancer?

 3. The facility is causing the elevated cancer and asthma rates in the community

 Claim one is true.
 Claim two is partially supported.
-Claim three is almost certainly false.
+Claim three is bullshit.

 Are the Emissions Harmful? #

 In principle, yes.
 The EPA’s Integrated Science Assessment for Oxides of Nitrogen concludes that short-term NO2 exposure has a “causal” relationship with respiratory effects.
-Formaldehyde - which the 15 permitted turbines are authorised to emit at 9.79 tons per year - is classified as a Group 1 carcinogen by the International Agency for Research on Cancer.
+Formaldehyde, of which the 15 permitted turbines are authorised to emit at 9.79 tons per year, is classified as a Group 1 carcinogen by the International Agency for Research on Cancer.

 A University of Memphis study found fine particulate matter increased about 1% from baseline.
-Not nothing, but not the disaster being portrayed either.
-Though they acknowledged their data came from xAI, not independent monitoring, which is… a choice.
+Not nothing, but hardly the disaster being portrayed either.
+They acknowledged their data came from xAI, not independent monitoring, which is… a choice.

-So the honest assessment is: these emissions probably aren’t good for the community, we can’t say with precision how bad they are, and proper monitoring doesn’t exist to find out.
+So the honest assessment is that these emissions probably aren’t good for the community, we can’t say with precision how bad they are, and proper monitoring doesn’t exist to find out.

 Did xAI Cause the Cancer and Asthma Rates? #